Mule: Fertility

-A mule has 63 chromosomes, intermediate between the 64 of the horse and the 62 of the donkey.
-Mules are usually infertile for this reason.
+The speciation of horses and donkeys from their common ancestor happened sometime between 7.7 and 15.4 million years ago.
+Today, they are phenotypically and genetically different, with a horse having 64 chromosomes and a donkey having 62.
+A mule has 63 chromosomes, 32 from the horse and 31 from the donkey.
+Its odd number of chromosomes makes gamete formation difficult, often leaving mules infertile.
+This also disqualifies them as a species under the biological species model.

+The conception of a mule is difficult due to the differences in behavior and mating patterns between donkeys and horses.
+When in close proximity, groups of horses and groups of donkeys do not interact with each other often, and donkeys remain at the bottom of the equine social hierarchy while horses rule the pasture and mules are left in a mid-tier social caste.

-Pregnancy is rare, but can occasionally occur naturally, as well as through embryo transfer.
-A few mare mules have produced offspring when mated with a horse or donkey stallion.
+Mule pregnancy is rare, but can occasionally occur naturally, as well as through embryo transfer.
+A few mare mules have produced offspring when mated with a horse or a jack.
 Herodotus gives an account of such an event as an ill omen of Xerxes' invasion of Greece in 480 BC: "There happened also a portent of another kind while he was still at Sardis—a mule brought forth young and gave birth to a mule" (Herodotus The Histories 7:57), and a mule's giving birth was a frequently recorded portent in antiquity, although scientific writers also doubted whether it was really possible (see e.g. Aristotle, Historia animalium, 6.24; Varro, De re rustica, 2.1.28).
-Between 1527 and 2002 approximately sixty such births were reported.
+Between 1527 and 2002, approximately sixty such births were reported.
 In Morocco in early 2002 and Colorado in 2007, mare mules produced colts.
 Blood and hair samples from the Colorado birth verified that the mother was indeed a mule and the foal was indeed her offspring.